-- Wildlife in Norway, including wild deer, is not owned by anyone (as in Scotland). - But the hunting rights are owned by landowners (as in Scotland). - Hunting quotas for deer are set by government. - These quotas may be used by the landowner, or sold by them in a free market. - But the landowner remains responsible for ensuring that the quota is not significantly underachieved, even if he sells the hunting rights. - The core of the system is therefore a partnership of government, landowners, and hunters, each with a defined role.
+- Wildlife in Norway, including wild deer, is not owned by anyone (as in Scotland). - But the hunting rights are owned by landowners (as in Scotland). - These quotas may be used by the landowner, or sold by them in a free market. - But the landowner remains responsible for ensuring that the quota is not significantly underachieved, even if he sells the hunting rights. - The core of the system is therefore a partnership of government, landowners, and hunters, each with a defined role.